Political Advocacy

 Ranked by the U.S. Congress among the most influential organizations in the country, ABC was founded on and remains committed to our three-fold mission of safety and skills training, government and political affairs, and business development.

-Click Here to See This Year's Endorsements
+Click Here to See 2024 Election Results

 Current Florida Issues

-2024 Legislative Priorities
+2025 Legislative Priorities

 The Legislative Agenda for ABC of Florida is determined by you - our members - during our annual Legislative Planning Conference as part of the Summer State Convention.
 Members from all five chapters vet issues, debate priorities, and then vote on specific bill or legislative efforts we will champion.